gnudatalanguage/gdl/paper/paper.md

   effort, it is much more economic to run them with IDL.
 To run such IDL codes without any financial constraints, there have been several efforts to create a freeware clone of IDL, including Fawlty Language (<https://www.flxpert.hu/fl/>).
   Fawlty Language is a very successful implementation as it supports nearly 100% of the latest IDL 8.0 syntax.
-However, Faulty Language is not an open-source software package and users cannot easily report and fix their problems to run their IDL codes.
+However, Faulty Language is neither open-source nor free as in free speach and thus users cannot report or fix problems in its source code.
+Neither IDL nor FL fulfill modern requirements for freely reproducible research.

 The GDL project is an international effort to create a free software clone of Interactive Data Language (IDL) or Precision Visuals - Workstation Analysis and Visualization Environment (PV-WAVE), preserving the capability to run the vast body of